Strong gravitational lensing: Cluster lensing

 The foreground lens is a galaxy cluster.
 In this case, the lens is usually powerful enough to produce noticeable both strong lensing (multiple images, arcs or rings) and weak lensing effects (ellipticity distortions).
 The lensing nicknamed the "Molten Ring" is an example.

 Astrophysical applications

 Mass profiles

-Since gravitational lensing is an effect only depending on gravitational potential, it can be used to constrain the mass model of lenses.
+Because the strong lensing of a background source depends only on the gravitational potential of the foreground mass, this phenomenon can be used to constrain the mass model of lenses.
 With the constraints from multiple images or arcs, a proposed mass model can be optimized to fit to the observables.
 The subgalactic structures that currently interest lensing astronomers are the central mass distribution and dark matter halos.

 Time delays

 Since the light rays go through different paths to produce multiple images, they will get delayed by local potentials along the light paths.
 The time delay differences from different images can be determined by the mass model and the cosmological model.
 Thus, with observed time delays and constrained mass model, cosmological constants such as the Hubble constant can be inferred.